 Published On: 01 June 2015

-What We Did: Developed a pricing analysis framework to identify the impact of change in price of a product on its demand to improve promotion effectiveness for a leading food manufacturer.
+What We Did: We used manufacturing analytics to develop a pricing analysis framework to identify the impact of change in price of a product on its demand to improve promotion effectiveness for a leading food manufacturer.

 The Impact We Made: With the pricing analysis framework, the client was able to design multiple trade promotions for retailers, which led to 8% increment in sales volume.